Skip to main content

 That’s because residential treatment centers can work to help make sure you have the medical care you need, keep you safer and healthier throughout the process, and start the hard work of addressing why you became addicted to more than one substance in the first place.

 Ready to overcome polysubstance abuse but think you need and deserve a little extra help and support?
-New Waters treatment center can help.
+Our North Carolina drug rehab can help.
+New Waters Recovery is renowned for being one of the top executive rehab centers, combining luxury treatment options with the convenience of accepting insurance.
 Contact us to learn more about our treatment options, intake process, and whether we have a program and the specialists you need and deserve.